speakeasy-sdks/template-sdk-monorepo/README.md

 ### Creating a Monorepo of SDKs

 1. To get started, simply clone the repository by clicking on the "Use template" button and give it a name.
+You may also copy all the files over manually.

 ![Screenshot 2023-10-20 at 07 09 51](https://github.com/speakeasy-sdks/template-sdk-monorepo/assets/68016351/3c35d14b-d8a9-4cbb-a864-0cbd173ea258)